DHTMLX/docs-suite/docs/tree_collection/api/treecollection_getroot_method.md

 @signature: {'getRoot(): Id;'}

 @returns:
-- `Id: string` - the id of the root element
+A string with the id of the root element.

 @example:
 toolbar.data.getRoot();